-More information and registration instructions for Science-Based Business is available
+More information and registration instructions for Business Studies is available

 on the SBB website.
-The SBB programme starts twice a year in September and February.
+The BS programme starts twice a year in September and February.

 The education part of the MSc programme Chemistry and Education is organised by the Leiden University Graduate School of Teaching (ICLON) and the programme language is Dutch.
 The specialisation module comprises courses in (Chemistry) Didactics (10 EC), Professional Functioning (12 EC), Educational Research (8 EC) and School Training (30 EC).
 The programme is designed to obtain the so-called “eerstegraads lesbevoegdheid” which qualiﬁes for teaching at all levels in Dutch high schools.
 Students that already have chosen the minor Education in their BSc study, need only 30 EC of the specialisation module; the remaining 30 EC is then added to the electives.

 More information can be found on the website

 https://www.universiteitleiden.nl/iclon.
 The education programme can best be started in September after completion of the chemistry programme modules.

 The MSc specialisation in Communication offers students the opportunity to combine previous research training with programmes in different aspects of science communication, such as journalism, new media, museology and information visualisation.
 The MSc specialisation Chemistry & Communication is offered by lecturers in Science Communication & Society (SCS).

 Students participating in one of the MSc programmes of the Faculty of Sciences and the MSc Biomedical Sciences (LUMC) are admitted to this MSc specialisation.
 The primary focus in this specialisation is on science communication in the Netherlands and students explore various aspects of professional science communication.

 SCS website.
 The communication programme starts in September.